by IRIS MAURICIO

-Many people seem to be under the notion that you have to like superheroes, comic books or anime to be able to appreciate a comic con, but in reality, if you enjoy any type of pop culture (films, books, TV shows, art, etc), then there’ll definitely be something for you at comic con to appreciate.
+Many people seem to be under the notion that you have to like superheroes, comic books or anime to be able to appreciate a comic con, but in reality, if you enjoy any type of pop culture (films, books, TV shows, art, etc), then there will definitely be something for you at comic con to appreciate.
 Aside from this, both MCM and LFCC always have celebrity guests coming to give their fans an opportunity to hear them speak at a panel, get an autograph, or even have their picture taken with them!
-I’m not saying our comic cons back home are boring, but how often do we have the likes of John Cleese, Alyson Hannigan or Peter Mayhew hanging around for photo ops?
+I am not saying our comic cons back home are boring, but how often do we have the likes of John Cleese, Alyson Hannigan or Peter Mayhew hanging around for photo ops?
 These events are always the highlight of my summer, and also the bane of my bank account.

 PRIDE IN LONDON

 Whether you’re a part of the LGBTQ+ community, or perhaps a supportive ally, everyone is welcome to take part in the two week-long festivities celebrating the community, and the beauty and freedom of all love.
 It culminates with the ultra-colourful London Pride Parade that snakes through the city roads, riding along an atmosphere of acceptance and joy created by the cheering and partying crowd on the sidelines.
 I will be attending my first London Pride on the 8th of July, and I am incredibly excited!

 This almost goes without saying, but it does deserve special mention as a summer activity because the parks are breathtaking during the summer.
 Spend a few hours wandering around the sprawling greenery of the city, like Hyde Park or St James’s Park, and make some new animal friends that can be found there.

 PUBLIC and OBSCURE SPACES